 Precision-forged elliptical pin heat sinks offer the best thermal performance where there is good airflow (>200 LFM or 1.0 m/sec) in the system.

 - Elliptical pin heat sinks offer low thermal resistance and low pressure drop (as compared to extruded heat sinks).

 - The low pressure drop improves heat transfer in the entire system, especially the region behind the heat sink.

-- Our pin fin heatsinks are cold-forged from pure aluminum 1070, which has much higher thermal conductivity than aluminum alloys like 6063 and 6061.
+- Our pin fin heat sinks are precision-forged from pure aluminum 1070, which has much higher thermal conductivity than aluminum alloys like 6063 and 6061.

-The S804 series are optimized for medium to high airflow rates.
+The S803 series are optimized for medium to high airflow rates.
 For low airflow applications, please contact us for a different design.

-In cold forging, the pins are an integral part of the heatsink base – they are simply squeezed out of the base by high pressure.
-Unlike bonded fin heat sinks, there is no thermal resistance between the pins and the base in cold-forged heatsinks.
+In precision-forging, the pins are an integral part of the heatsink base – they are simply squeezed out of the base by high pressure.
+Unlike bonded fin heat sinks, there is no thermal resistance between the pins and the base in precision-forged heatsinks.

 In addition to aluminum heatsinks, we also offer round pin heatsinks made of pure copper (C11000).
 Copper heatsinks typically improve thermal performance by 10-20%.
 They are recommended for critical applications where a few degrees of temperature reduction can make a big difference.

 How to Choose the Right Push Pins

 Spring loaded push pins are an easy-to-use and highly effective method to secure heatsinks to heat-generating components and PCBs.
 They provide precise and uniform pressure between the heatsinks and components, and optimize the performance of thermal interface materials.
 Push pins can be made of nylon, brass or steels.